About LION Publishers

 Our Signature Programs

-We offer programs to serve aspiring news entrepreneurs and existing independent news publishers:
+We offer programs to serve our members, who are aspiring news entrepreneurs and existing independent news publishers:

-Includes the GNI Startups Lab, a six-month program to help a cohort of publishers get on the path to sustainability; the GNI Startups Boot Camp, an eight-week program to help aspiring news entrepreneurs launch a news business; the GNI Startups Playbook, an in-depth guide to launching a news publication; and Project Oasis, ongoing research about the growing local independent journalism field.
+This partnership with the Google News Initiative includes the GNI Startups Lab, a six-month program to help a cohort of publishers get on the path to sustainability; the GNI Startups Boot Camp, an eight-week program to help aspiring founders launch a news business; the GNI Startups Playbook, an in-depth guide to launching a news publication; and Project Oasis, ongoing research about the growing independent journalism field.

 These values guide the way LION’s board and staff should work for its membership; the way LION as an organization should work for its board and staff; and the way LION members should work for their communities.
 Learn more about how to hold us accountable to our values.